jackmiller2708/jack-do/README.md

 # Jack-Do 🐦

-A powerful developer productivity CLI tool built for speed and precision.
+A developer productivity CLI tool that I'm building as part of my journey to learn and master Rust.
+It's a place where I experiment with performance, memory safety, and modern CLI design.

 ## Features